 Maryland requires suppliers to pay warranty claims from dealers with whom the supplier has entered into a contract, within thirty days after approval of the claim.
 Maryland Code Ann.
 Comm.
 Law § 19-205(a)(1).
 Suppliers must approve or disapprove warranty claims within thirty days after their receipt.
 Id. at § 19-205(a)(2).
 If a claim is disapproved, the supplier must notify the dealer within thirty days stating the specific grounds on which the claim was disapproved.
 Id. at § 19-205(a)(3).
 Claims not specifically disapproved in writing within thirty days of their receipt are deemed approved, and payment must follow within thirty days.
 Id. at § 19-205(a)(4).
-Claims for warranty work submitted after termination must be paid if the work was performed before termination.
+Claims for warranty work submitted after termination, if the work was performed before termination, must be accepted or rejected within 30 days of receipt of the claim.
 Id. at § 19-205 (c).
+Any claim not paid within the time allowed under this section will incur interest at the maximum lawful interest rate.
+Id. at § 19-205(d).